isomerpages/psd-psf/_explore-events/PST Convention: 15 July.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>As Group CEO since 1 January 2021, Mr Yuen Kuan Moon has been instrumental
+<p>As Group CEO since 1 January 2021, Yuen Kuan Moon has been instrumental
 in leading one of Singtel’s most ambitious transformations to reposition the Group for growth amid accelerated digitalisation and disruption in the telecommunications industry. &nbsp;</p>